 - JHU Intersession Courses / January Term and Summer Sessions (Interested students must first consult with their adviser and obtain permission from the Department Chair)

-- The Expository Writing Program (ABD only; administered through the English Department)
+- The University Writing Program (ABD only; administered through the English Department)

 Museum Internships and Research Fellowships

 History of Art collaborates with the Walters Art Museum and the Baltimore Museum of Art to support several museum fellowships:

 - Robert and Nancy Hall Fellowships, offered each summer in support of students who have secured an unpaid or underpaid internship in an art museum.

 - Carlson/Cowart Fellowship in the Department of Prints, Drawings & Photographs at the Baltimore Museum of Art